Capitalism: Welfare

 Welfare capitalism is capitalism that includes social welfare policies.
 Today, welfare capitalism is most often associated with the models of capitalism found in Central and Northern Europe such as the Nordic model, social market economy and Rhine capitalism.
 In some cases, welfare capitalism exists within a mixed economy, but welfare states can and do exist independently of policies common to mixed economies such as state interventionism and extensive regulation.

 A mixed economy is a largely market-based capitalist economy consisting of both private and public ownership of the means of production and economic interventionism through macroeconomic policies intended to correct market failures, reduce unemployment and keep inflation low.
 The degree of intervention in markets varies among different countries.
 Some mixed economies such as France under dirigisme also featured a degree of indirect economic planning over a largely capitalist-based economy.

 Most modern capitalist economies are defined as mixed economies to some degree, however French economist Thomas Piketty stated in 2013 that capitalist economies might shift to a much more laissez-faire approach in the near future.

 Eco-capitalism

 Eco-capitalism, also known as "environmental capitalism" or (sometimes) "green capitalism", is the view that capital exists in nature as "natural capital" (ecosystems that have ecological yield) on which all wealth depends.
-Therefore, governments should use market-based policy-instruments (such as a carbon tax) to resolve environmental problems.
+Therefore, governments should use market-based policy instruments (such as a carbon tax) to resolve environmental problems.

-The term "Blue Greens" is often applied to those who espouse eco-capitalism.
-Eco-capitalism can be thought of as the right-wing equivalent to Red Greens.